-In the early stages of motion (figure 9a), the current resembles a non-eroding gravity current and only a small boundary layer at the bottom exhibits a larger particle concentration than \bar{C}0 .
-For comparison, we have included in figure 10a an example of a current where the flow parameters are identical but resuspension is not taken into account $(E_s = 0)$.
+boundary layer at the bottom exhibits a larger particle concentration than $\bar{C}0$ .
+For comparison, we have included in Figure 10a an example of a current where the flow parameters are identical but resuspension is not taken into account $(E_s=0)$ .
 In both cases, mixing with clear fluid dilutes the upper part of the current and the vortices shed behind the front are very similar.
-In the presence of resuspension, the particle concentration increases near the front and the formation of a massive head is observed (figures 9c and e).
-The volume of the head does not change significantly as the current progresses, but it becomes denser, as illustrated by the integrated concentra-tion profile, $\langle C \rangle = \int_0^H C dz$, displayed in red in figure 9b-d-f).
+In the presence of resuspension, the particle concentration increases near the front and the formation of a massive head is observed (Figures 9c and 9e).
+The volume of the head does not change significantly as the current progresses, but it becomes denser, as illustrated by the integrated concentration profile, $C_a = \int_0^H C \, dz$ , displayed in red in Figures 9b, 9d, and 9f).
 The head becomes progressively heavier as resuspended particles accumulate near the front and it thus propagates faster, generating further erosion.

-In the presence of resuspension, particles are deposited near the left wall, but strongly eroded near the initial front position, $x_f = 2$, as the initial slumping phase generates vigorous erosion (figure 10b).
-Further downstream, $x_1 > x_f$, the erosion pattern is mostly flat in regions behind the current and increases nearly linearly toward the position of the nose of the current.
-The thin boundary layer preceding the bulk of the current indicates that the erosion process may begin ahead of the front of the current as motions in the ambient fluid are sufficiently vigorous to generate resuspension, The magnitude of the resuspension factor remains nearly constant, $E_s \approx 50$, and is close to saturation $(E_s < 0.3/\bar{C}0 = 60)$, in the regions where particle-laden fluid is present.
+[38] In the presence of resuspension, particles are deposited near the left wall, but strongly eroded near the initial front position, $x_f = 2$ , as the initial slumping phase generates vigorous erosion (Figure 9b).
+Further downstream, $x_1 > x_f$ , the erosion pattern is mostly flat in regions behind the current and increases nearly linearly toward the position of the nose of the current.
+The thin boundary layer preceding the bulk of the current indicates that the erosion process may begin ahead of the front of the current as motions in the ambient fluid are sufficiently vigorous to generate resuspension, The magnitude of the resuspension factor remains nearly constant, $E_s \approx 50$ , and is close to saturation ( $E_s < 0.3$ / $\bar{C}0 = 60$ ), in the regions where particle-laden fluid is present.
 The depth of the eroded region is thus approximately proportional to the time interval during which fluid overlies a given point and depends only weakly on the distance from the source.
-In the absence of resuspension, see figures 10b-df, the deposit may only increase in time.
+In the absence of resuspension, see Figures 10b, 10d, and 10f, the deposit may only increase in time.
 The local height of the deposit reflects the time during which the current overlaid a given point.